notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 from [Part I] of this series.

 [dotenv]: https://github.com/purpliminal/rust-dotenv
-[Part I]: 2017-09-15-rust-blog-series-1.md // FIXME BAD LINK

 The next four `use` statments bring some modules into scope from those libraries.
-`diesel::prelude::*;` imports a whole lot of wonderful parts of the diesel api, which allow us build sequel queries out of diesel methods.
+`diesel::prelude::*;` imports a whole lot of wonderful parts of the diesel api, which allow us build SQL queries out of diesel methods.

 Turn your attention to the `establish_connection()` function.